 Before leaving for the day, I popped by a Pacific Coffee with the friendliest staff I have ever encountered in a Pacific Coffee in Hong Kong, who took my order leisurely and with a smile.
 I really was starting to wonder if I was still in Hong Kong…

 Weekend trips do come to an end though, so it was time to go.
 I got on the ferry and fell asleep (I can’t be the only one who gets sleepy on ferry rides!).
 Next thing I knew, the ferry was reaching Central Pier, the doors weren’t opened yet and already nearly everyone was off their seats and standing right in front of the door.
-Clearly, it’s back to Hong Kong life now – hello reality and goodbye Discovery Bay, you beautiful, expensive, refreshing little town. ;)0 (Click the heart to show this post some love)
+Clearly, it’s back to Hong Kong life now – hello reality and goodbye Discovery Bay, you beautiful, expensive, refreshing little town. ;)0 (Click the heart to like this post!)